Leaders School – Parent FAQ

-A: Teens are housed in dorm style rooms according to their gender identity with at least one other teen as their roommate.
-Staff are also housed on each floor for supervision and an overnight campus security officer is station at the dorm entrance.
-Only Leaders School teens and staff are allowed in the dorms we use.
+A: Teens are housed in dorm style rooms according to their gender identity.
+Teens will have their own room.
+Staff are also housed on each floor for supervision and dorms are only accessible by Campus Security and Leaders School Staff by Key Card Access.

 Q: What experience or expertise do the staff/volunteers have?